 Best Venue Categories

 Any venue that hosts contemporary live music may be nominated in a long list by a judge.
-Factors considered when nominating include but are not limited to - commitment to live music; volume and quality of shows; quality of sound system; quality of overall experience; quality of treatment of musicians, booking that fosters diversity and inclusivity, efforts to reduce the environmental impact of the venue; and efforts by the venue to provide a safe and inclusive environment for musicians, patrons and staff.
+Factors considered when nominating include but are not limited to - commitment to live music & the local music community, volume and quality of shows; quality of sound system; quality of overall experience; quality of treatment of musicians, booking that fosters diversity and inclusivity, efforts to reduce the environmental impact of the venue; and efforts by the venue to provide a safe and inclusive environment for musicians, patrons and staff.

 - Best Venue (under 500 cap)